 Mind-Body-Spirit.
 Yep!
 You read that right.
 Our souls long to rest and for me, that includes engaging with God and learning more about him.
 As a writer, I find that journaling helps me stay focused as I’m praying, and when initially working through a concept.
 But, eventually, I want to talk through things with other people.

 Personal study is great, but if you can, I encourage you to find time for a community Bible study.
 Bible Study Fellowship is great and they have shifted to include online groups.
-I also encourage you to explore church have small groups and local community groups.
+I also encourage you to explore church small groups and local community groups.